-Under Armour Strive 7 Review Facts
+Under Armour Strive 7 Fully Reviewed & Compared

+Under Armour is an American-born company that was founded in the mid-’90s and was born out of the need for moisture-wicking clothing.
 As the company grew, so did the line-up of clothing and accessories that they offered their consumers.
 Though the brand isn’t as big as Nike or Adidas in the footwear realm, they have carved themselves a name in the cross-training and athletic shoe world and are consistently putting out well-made, well-received and highly-praised footwear.

 We’re going to take a look at the Under Armour Strive 7 today.
 This is the seventh iteration of this silhouette and this version only builds upon its predecessor.
 With its comfortable midsole, breathable upper and traction-providing outsole, the Strive 7 really has a lot to offer gym-goers, weightlifters and short distance runners at a relatively low price point.
 Let’s take a bit of a closer look at what these shoes can do for you.